Top Landing Spots for Zachary Evans, CFB's No. 1 RB Recruit for 2020

 There may not be a more electric and exciting player to watch in the 2020 college football recruiting cycle than running back Zachary Evans.
 There will be plenty of teams trying to have the 5-star recruit join their program, but only a few have a legitimate shot at landing him.

 As it stands, Evans is the top overall recruit in the country.
-His highlight reels are already starting to take the internet by storm, and it's also getting attention from some of the biggest schools and coaches in college football.
+His highlight reels are already starting to take the internet by storm, and he's also getting attention from some of the biggest schools and coaches in college football.

 There are a number of factors that will play into Evans' decision.
-The opportunity to play in his home state of Texas will be a consideration, but he'll also be factoring in playing time, title chances, coaching systems and simply whether or not the school has already expressed enough interest.
+The opportunity to stay in his home state of Texas will be a consideration, but he'll also be factoring in playing time, title chances, coaching systems and simply whether or not the school has already expressed enough interest.

 Let's take a look at some of the top potential landing spots for Evans in 2020.